deepjs/deep-routes/README.md

 ### Standard restful expansion

-When using deep.flatRoutes for restful services mapping, you could ask to expand simple routes (routes without variable catch) with default restful routing pattern (catching optional id, queries or subpath).
+When using deep.route.flatMapper for restful services mapping, you could ask to expand simple routes (routes without variable catch) with default restful routing pattern (catching optional id, queries or subpath).

 It means :
 ```javascript